Legal career paths

 A legal apprentice is someone who joins a law firm straight from school, rather than going to university.
 He or she receives paid, on-the-job training in law and legal practice, as well as gaining competence in legal skills, commercial skills and professional conduct.
 As per the diagram, it is possible to train for an intermediate apprenticeship, which is aimed at school leavers who have not done A levels.
 Entry requirements are five GCSEs graded A* to C (or equivalent).
 Apprentices will develop skills to assist in the progression of cases on an administrative level.
 It is a 18-21 month course.
 It can lead on to further training on the paralegal apprenticeship, which is a 24-30 month course (more on this below).
 For more detail on what apprentices do and how to become one, visit our Legal apprenticeships section

 Paralegals have traditionally worked alongside solicitors in law firms as support staff, although in practice many paralegals do the same work as their trainee or newly-qualified solicitor counterparts.
 Paralegal roles provide a good route into the profession for students and graduates, either as valuable work experience before applying for a training contract or as a way to fulfil the SRA’s qualifying requirements without undertaking a formal period of recognised training.
 The paralegal apprenticeship, contained within the Trailblazer suite of standardised apprenticeships, delivers paralegal competence in a particular legal practice area.
 Entry requirements are five GCSEs graded A*to C and three A levels graded C or above (or equivalent).
 It is a 24-30 month course.
-It can lead on to further training to become a Chartered Legal Executive.
+It can lead on to further training via the solicitor apprenticeship route to qualify as a solicitor, although there are only minimal exemptions available.
+It is also possible to go on to qualify as a chartered legal executive, although smaller numbers of paralegals take up this option when compared to the solicitor apprenticeship option.
 For more detail on what paralegals do and how to become one, visit our Paralegals section